Great to have you on the most important and by virtue of consensus, the most correct radio talk show in history.

 And what are we going to do?

-And this sets up this you know, everything in America has to be chaotic.
+And this sets up this, you know, everything in America has to be chaotic.

 There has to be tumult.

-Uh cannot be happiness or contentment.
+Cannot be happiness or contentment.

 But have no fear, folks, the Democrats have every intention of changing that in 2008 when they get elected.

-They're not gonna stand for this.
+They're not going to stand for this.

 The Dow has to come down.